Frequently asked questions (FAQs) about Urgent Care Services in NSW.

 We welcome all feedback, as it helps us to understand what we are doing well and how we can improve our health services.

-People who receive care from healthdirect or from an Urgent Care Service may be contacted by email or text message to provide feedback on their experience.
+People who receive care from healthdirect or from an Urgent Care Services may be contacted by email, text message or invited to scan a QR code after receiving care to provide feedback on their experience.

 People who wish to provide feedback directly to either NSW Health or to healthdirect can follow the below guidance.